jirvingphd/dsc-lp-gradient-descent/README.md

 * Students should be able to find the minimum of 1-d functions using gradient descent using Python and compare to analytical results.

-* Students should be able to apply gradient descent to simple linear regression to find the line of best fit.
+* Students should be able to apply gradient descent to the cost function for simple linear regression to find the line of best fit.

 * Students should understand why the sigmoid function is used in logistic regression.